How to use an existing USB Hard drive which you do not want to erase

 - Install grub4dos - MBR=No (do NOT copy the grldr file)

-5. Check that the USB HDD will now boot to E2B by using RMPrepUSB - F11 or double-click on the USB drive \QEMU_MENU_TEST (run as admin).cmd file.
+5. Check that the USB HDD will now boot to E2B by using RMPrepUSB - F11 or double-click on the USB drive \QEMU_MENU_TEST (run as admin).cmd file or use the green QEMU button in Make_E2B.exe.

-You should see the E2B menu - press F10 to quit E2B.
+You should see the E2B Main menu load - now press F10 to quit E2B.

 - You must use the first partition of the USB drive for E2B files and payloads (ISOs)